 For this particular antique mandala I first used a Faber Castell grip finepen (brown-gold) and an Edding metallic gel pen (gold) to trace and color some of the beautiful details.
 Then I used a Staedtler metallic marker (gold) to color the inside petals.
 And finally, I used the Maimeri Polycolor acrylic paint in a beautiful pigmented light gold and I dry brushed it here and there.
 This paint is really one of my all time favorites, because you can create some stunning effects and highlights.

 Moving to a new antique mandala, this time using colored pencils!
-What would the DIY Antique Adult Coloring Medallions be without some colored pencils, right? 🙂 I used lovely pastel colors that looked almost vintage.
+What would this project be without some colored pencils, right?
+I used lovely pastel colors that looked almost vintage.
 To continue with the whole golden look, I also used liquid gold for coloring and I even dry brushed some of that light gold acrylic paint on top, to add interest.

-The whole DIY Antique Adult Coloring Medallions with golden touches concept is starting to look pretty amazing, don’t you think? 🙂
+The whole concept is starting to look pretty amazing, don’t you think?

 As you can see, there is plenty of room for further experimenting and getting creative!
 And even though everything starts with the same printables, each and every one of you will be able to create something truly unique!